jrw24/G418_readthrough/README.md

 Exact code for generating figures is found in G418_readthrough/figures/figscripts

-Clonning this repository and running Wangen_G418_workflow.py will regenerate the figures from Wangen and Green 2019 (https://www.biorxiv.org/content/10.1101/798579v1?rss=1)
+Clonning this repository and running Wangen_G418_workflow.py will regenerate the figures from Wangen and Green.
+2019. (https://www.biorxiv.org/content/10.1101/798579v1?rss=1)

 ### *** WARNING ***
 **Running this workflow requires at least 1.1 Terabytes of free storage space to generate all necessary files**